dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

 While it may make sense to "short path" to running an appliance in Metal in a variety of ways (ESXi for example), those "short paths" often ignore very real and present challenges, namely security in the pursuit of "getting things to work".

-This guide and associated folders is intended to provide a documented "short but safe path" to running a virtual appliance inside an Equinix Metal environment with 0 "code", where minimal technical knowledge is assumed but that the end result should be "safe" within reason.
+This guide and associated folders is intended to provide a documented "short but safe path" to running a virtual appliance inside an Equinix Metal environment with "0 code", where minimal technical knowledge is assumed but that the end result should be "safe" within reason.

 For the purposes of brevity, it will be assumed that the "virtual appliance" in this case is a network focused (router / firewall etc) appliance.